 Many healthcare organizations haven’t adopted mobile technology due to the lack of interoperability between existing healthcare systems and proposed mobile solutions.
 The term interoperability in Healthcare Mobile App Development refers to the ability of healthcare systems to communicate with each other and share medical data seamlessly in a secure environment.

-However, there are challenges with accessing the data as various departments work in silos and therefore it is hard to realize the interoperability.
-The solution providers are required to set up a cohesive digital healthcare ecosystem as the interoperability is the key to the success of a holistic healthcare model.
+However, there are challenges with accessing the data as various departments work in silos, and therefore it is hard to realize the interoperability.
+The solution providers are required to set up a cohesive digital healthcare ecosystem as interoperability is the key to the success of a holistic healthcare model.

 Data Security Risk

 Data security is not just the regulatory compulsion but also an ethical issue.
-The healthcare organizations cannot afford to ignore the data security and when implementing mobile healthcare solutions, the risk of data breaches increase.
+Healthcare organizations cannot afford to ignore data security and when implementing mobile healthcare solutions, the risk of data breaches increases.